rapid7/insightconnect-workflows/workflows/Post_Exchange_Phishing_Alerts_to_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow is successfully imported, edit each Slack ChatOps step to target the channel you would like indicators posted to.
+Once the workflow is successfully imported, edit each Microsoft Teams step to target the channel you would like indicators posted to.
 Change the Email Received trigger inputs to monitor the mailbox and folder where phishing emails will be sent.